datnguye/sqlmesh-demo/README.md

     - I need to add yml file(s) to the `(repo)/tests` directory 👀
     - Might take time to implement because it requires to manually fake the data: both input and output ⚠️
     - Let's get familiar with `test` command e.g. `sqlmesh test -k test_full` 🏃
-    - It has a risk of new SQL Syntax (in the modern DWH) is not supported in DuckDB ⚠️
+    - It has a risk of new SQL Syntax (in the modern DWH) which might be not supported in DuckDB ⚠️

 - **Additional stuff**:
   - DRY with common functions